ctkelley/MPResults/README.md

 This repo supports my paper __Newton's Method in Mixed Precision__.

-Update of June, 2020.
-Tagged as v0.5. __This is the version that made the plots/tables in the original manuscript.__
+__The version that made the plots/tables in the original manuscript is v0.5.
+Look for it under the tagged branches.__

-If I make the codes better/faster/shinier before publication, that will not be in the tagger 0.5 version.
+If I make the codes better/faster/shinier before publication, that will not be in the tagged 0.5 version.
+I'll put that in this branch.

 I've made the code for the function evaluation run faster, at least for small dimensions with double and single precision linear algebra.
 I have also made it easier to duplicate the results.
 You're welcome.